DomiKamu/Ohmer/README.md

 ![Metriks module](doc/images/Metriks.png)

 Since VCV Rack v2.4.0, depending **Use dark panels if available** option (from **View** menu) is enabled or not, the presented model from module browser (and the model added as new module in your rack) may be *Absolute Night* (as default dark panel, when enabled) or *Creamy* (as default light panel).
 When added on your rack, the model doesn't change (even if you change **Use dark panels if available** setting) until you select another one from ual menu.

+As v2.6.11 update, for voltmeter now you'll can select **Auto** for number of displayed decimals (this is now the default factory setting).

 ------
 ## Polarity Switch